-“Sensitive information” is a subset of personal information that is generally afforded a higher level of privacy protection, such as health information and information about an individual’s criminal record. auDA only collects sensitive information where it is reasonably necessary for our functions or activities and either:
+Sensitive information is a subset of personal information that is generally afforded a higher level of privacy protection, such as health, racial or criminal record information. auDA only collects sensitive information where it is reasonably necessary for our functions or activities and either:

 - the individual has consented; or

 - we are required or authorised by or under law (including applicable privacy legislation) to do so.

 For example, we may collect information about whether the directors, officers or relevant staff of a registry operator appointment or registrar accreditation have been convicted of a criminal offence.

 How auDA Collects Personal Information

 We collect your personal information directly from you unless it is unreasonable or impracticable to do so.
 When collecting personal information from you, we may collect it in various ways including: